 Sometimes I play it safe by repeating a known exact phrase with accompanying intonation and mannerisms I observed earlier, spoken by a favourite character in a film or on a TV show.
-This is known as delayed echolalia.
+This is known as scripting.
 But as it's context-dependent, even that can backfire.

 In order to appease allistic people, we often have to force ourselves to consciously emulate them.
 This exhausting task is known as masking.
 It's asking a lot of someone to insist they emulate things like intonation, facial expressions, and eye contact all at once, and often the ability to keep track of the conversation itself has to be sacrificed as a result, defying the whole point.